-If you’ve already spent time and money renovating the property, make the high points of your home the focus.
+If you’ve already spent time and money renovating the property, make those new high points of your home the focus.
 For the right buyer, a turnkey home is more valuable than a prime zip code.
 Call out that renovated kitchen, spa bathroom and refinished hardwood floors high up in the copy of the listing to highlight the inherent value of your home.

 Play To Your Audience